top of page

 Emily holds a Master of Laws in International Disability Law and Policy (First Class Honours), and has worked with the Disability Royal Commission, the Australian Human Rights Commission, and the UN Special Rapporteur on the Rights of Persons with Disabilities.

-Disability has always been part of Emily's life— first as a sibling, now as a parent to a spirited preschooler and a cheeky toddler who also happens to have a disability.
+Disability has always been part of Emily's life— first as a sibling, now as a parent to a spirited preschooler and a cheeky toddler who also happens to have a rare condition and disability.

-Through personal and professional experience, Emily is committed to designing reforms that are principled, pragmatic, and grounded in lived experience.
+Through personal and professional experience, Emily is committed to designing reforms that are principled, pragmatic and grounded in lived experience and expertise.

 A photo of Emily, smiling